ninaris90/ninaris90.github.io/content/en/projects/white-deer/index.md

 images: []
 ---

-White Deer
-Description: A tool to simulate new futures.
+A tool to simulate new futures.

 ## The problem with the “new”